-Chess titles can be pretty confusing, especially since they can vary depending on the organization that is granting them.
+Chess titles can be pretty confusing, especially because they can vary depending on the organization that is granting them.
 Here's an idea of what it means to be a master, a grandmaster, or any of the other important titles that can be bestowed on strong players.

 Expert and Class Titles

 Many players will refer to themselves as being a "Class A," "Class C," or "Expert" chess player.
 These titles are based entirely on ratings, and are, for the most part, very informal.
-Most players refer to the title that their current rating belongs in, although some (particularly those that once reached the Expert level) will refer to themselves by their peak class.
+Most players refer to the title that their current rating belongs in, although some—particularly those that once reached the expert level—will refer to themselves by their peak class.
 These class titles are usually considered to correspond to the following rating ranges:

 - Expert: 2000-2199